My Name Is Prince: Critical reception

-Larry Flick from Billboard wrote, "The prolific Paisley One introduces his new album with a percussive ditty that earns high marks for its appealing live sound and ferocious, scratch-happy funk beat.
+Larry Flick from Billboard magazine wrote, "The prolific Paisley One introduces his new album with a percussive ditty that earns high marks for its appealing live sound and ferocious, scratch-happy funk beat.
 Because the tune is taken out of the conceptualized context of the album, the lyrics seem a bit curious at times."
-A reviewer from Bray People described "My Name Is Prince" as a "self-mocking explosion of throbbing funk."
+Bray People described "My Name Is Prince" as a "self-mocking explosion of throbbing funk."
 Randy Clark from Cashbox commented, "Well, all hail his funky high-ness.
 Sure, he's got $100,000,000.00 and now he can blow his own horn louder than anyone.
 This song can be interpreted a few ways.
 1) a slammin' funky, but meaningless dance track; 2) his self-obsession is blocking his ability to write anything poignant; 3) the man is a full-blown, Napoleonistic, megalomaniac who has now launched himself into the same self-glorifying world as Michael Jackson and Madonna.
 Naturally, he produces himself."

 Dave Sholin from the Gavin Report said, "Clever as ever and fuuunnky to the max, this track once again displays how versatile, creative and unpredictable Prince truly is, and why he must be considered musical royalty."
-Dave Bennun from Melody Maker wrote, "Here we find Prince in hard and funky work-out mode, no great shakes compared to the likes of "Erotic City", "Gett Off" and "Sexy Muthaf***a", but a moderate-to-acceptable taster for his new concept album".
+Dave Bennun from Melody Maker wrote, "Here we find Prince in hard and funky work-out mode, no great shakes compared to the likes of 'Erotic City', 'Gett Off' and 'Sexy Muthaf***a', but a moderate-to-acceptable taster for his new concept album".
 Parry Gettelman from Orlando Sentinel felt it's "one of the weaker numbers" of the album, adding, "It's a killer parody of Hammer-style hip-hop.
 The beat is funkier than anything Hammer ever came up with, and the braggadocio is hilarious.
 However, the repetitive chorus and Prince's uncharacteristically harsh vocals don't wear well."

 Retrospective response

-In an 2020 retrospective review, Andy Healy from Albumism remarked that the song is "ironically titled”.
+In a 2020 retrospective review, Andy Healy from Albumism remarked that the song is "ironically titled”.
 Stephen Thomas Erlewine from AllMusic called it a "dance smash", stating that the album "has Prince's best dance tracks since The Black Album."
 In 2019, Alexis Petridis from The Guardian ranked "My Name Is Prince" number 27 in his list of "Prince's 50 Greatest Singles", stating that it reasserted the musician's authority "in style."
 He added, "Its intro listed his hits, its lyric switched between proclaiming himself divinely chosen and fretting about judgment day, and its music dealt in heavy breakbeats and noise that suggested he had been listening to Public Enemy."